 Many people, such as college students, who did not receive the first or second round stimulus payment are still eligible to claim it on their own tax returns—and will receive it as a refund.

 Don’t wait to ask questions about how to manage your stimulus payments.
-If you are uncertain how much you should receive or whether you are eligible and how all the pieces fit into your divorce puzzle, please contact us today for a free consultation!
+If you are uncertain how much you should receive or whether you are eligible and how all the pieces fit into your divorce puzzle, please contact us today for a 100% confidential consultation!